Laura Bogue Luffman

 Laura Bogue Luffman (1846 – 1929) was an English-born Australian writer who was active in journalism and the Women's Reform League in Sydney.

+Life

 Before leaving England in 1893, she wrote a number of books published by the Society for Promoting Christian Knowledge.
 In 1890 her 333-page study of Swiss critic and theologian Alexander Vinet was published.

 Luffman met horticulturalist Carl Bogue Luffman in London in 1893.
 He was sixteen years her junior.
 They married in Melbourne at St James Cathedral on 14 December 1895.